 9. Storage and security of your personal information

 We hold your personal information in paper-based or electronic files.
 We have put in place safeguards as required by law to protect the personal information we hold from misuse, interference and loss, and unauthorised access, modification or disclosure.
-ISS applies technical security measures such as encryption.
+Rainbow International applies technical security measures such as encryption.
 This includes a range of systems and communication security measures, as well as the secure storage of hard copy documents.
 In addition, access to your personal information will be restricted to those properly authorised to have access.